evanliomain/sublime-ExpandGroup/README.md

 Pressing <kbd>Alt+left</kbd> or <kbd>Alt+right</kbd> or <kbd>Alt+up</kbd> or <kbd>Alt+down</kbd> will switch focus to the respective column or cell and resize it according to the configured ratio (which by default is "4:1" and "1:4").

+If you add <kbd>shift</kbd> to your shortcut, it will move the current editing file in the target group.

 So if you are a full-keyboard coder or a mouse lover, this plugin got you covered.